fluid-music/fluid-music/docs/getting-started.md

     - On most **Linux** systems, `/usr/local/bin/` is also a good place to put the `cybr` executable.
     - On **Windows** there are several options.
 I used a technique from [this StackOverflow answer](https://stackoverflow.com/a/44593425/702912).
 - To compile with VST support, you need to have access to the VST2 SDK. *Steinberg Media Technologies GmbH*, the company that created the VST2 SDK, is making it increasingly difficult to access the VST2 SDK.
 If you do not have access to the VST2 SDK, you can compile without VST2 support.
 - VST3 plugins are not yet supported.
 Most of the work for supporting VST3s is complete.
-It will not be fully supported until after I graduate (Summer 2021).
+It will not be fully complete until after I graduate (Summer 2021).

 To verify that `cybr` is installed, run the following help command in your terminal: